Path-Check/privacy-security-GPS/principles/1_SecurityImplementation.md

 # Introduction

+This document makes heavy use of the OWASP (Open Web Application Security Project) project.
+It is best read in conjuction with the OWASP deliverables that explain acronyms, reference test procedures, and provide a glossary.

 ## Safe Paths

 ### OWASP Principles
-The following principles have been derived from OWASP (Open Web Application Security Project) principles applicable to mobile applications, and applicable to the Safe Paths app:
+The following principles have been derived from OWASP principles applicable to mobile applications, and applicable to the Safe Paths app:

 * MSTG-ARCH-1 All app components are identified and known to be needed.
 * MSTG-ARCH-2 Security controls are never enforced only on the client side, but on the respective remote endpoints.